Scholars Guide

 • I have loans in my package.
 What happened?

-• In these cases, your estimated family contribution (EFC) may have increased or, we may not have received your financial aid documents by the posted deadlines.
+• In these cases, your estimated family contribution (EFC) may have increased or we may not have received your financial aid documents by the posted deadlines.
 To investigate further, you can email our counseling team for assistance.

 • Does the Carolina Covenant pay for classes during the summer?

-• The Carolina Covenant only meets 100 percent of a scholar’s need during the fall and spring semesters, but not summer.
+• The Carolina Covenant only meets 100 percent of a scholar’s need during the fall and spring semesters, not summer.
 During the summer, you may be considered for prorated Pell Grants and loans.
 You may be considered for Work-Study if it is available.
 Check out our summer aid page to learn more.

 • If I am living in Ram Village, or off-campus, and my living costs exceed the on campus standard double occupancy rate for housing, may I request a housing allowance add-on?